-The WebServicesAssembler supports the <wsdl-qen> and and proxy-qen> tags to allow a Web Service developer to generate WSDL files and client-side proxy files.
+The WebServicesAssembler supports the <wsdl-gen> and <proxy-gen> tags to allow a Web Service developer to generate WSDL files and client-side proxy files.
 You can use these tags to control whether the WSDL file and the client-side proxy are generated.
 Using these tags you can also specify that the generated WSDL file or a WSDL file that you write is packaged with the Web Service J2EE .ear.

 A client-side developer either uses the WSDL file that is obtained from a deployed Web Service, or the client-side proxy that is generated from the WSDL to build an application that uses the Web Service.
+See Also: "Generating WSDL Files and Client Side Proxies" on page 9-3

-Running WebServicesAssembler To Prepare Stateless Session EJB Web Services
+Running WebServicesAssembler To Prepare Stateless Session EJB Web Services java -jar WebServicesAssembler.jar -config config_file